The Six Seconds model turns EQ theory into practice for your personal and professional life.

 “Under” the three pursuits live eight specific, learnable, measurable competencies.
 They’re measured through the Six Seconds Emotional Intelligence Assessment – or SEI.
 Here are the eight competencies – with definitions below:

-Know Yourself Enhance Emotional Literacy Accurately identifying and interpreting both simple and compound feelings.
+Enhance Emotional Literacy Accurately identifying and interpreting both simple and compound feelings.
+Emotional Literacy in Detail

-Choose Yourself Apply Consequential Thinking Evaluating the costs and benefits of your choices
+Apply Consequential Thinking Evaluating the costs and benefits of your choices Apply Consequential Thinking in Detail

-Give Yourself Increase Empathy Recognizing and appropriately responding to others’ emotions.
+Increase Empathy Recognizing, connecting with, and appropriately responding to emotions.
+Increase Empathy in Detail

 At the core, emotional intelligence is something to BE.
 By being more emotionally intelligent, smarter with feelings, you will more accurately recognize emotions in yourself and others.
 This data will help you make decisions and craft effective solutions to the “life puzzles” you face each day.
 It’s also important to put it in action – hence the verbs.
 The three pursuits – and the eight competencies – are actions.